satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 article, but of the comments made during the ensuing dialogue, helping readers to better filter, find, and follow this information while quantitatively acknowledging author and reviewer contributions and their quality.
-In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).
-This would facilitate collaborative research and would also ensure that optimal decisions are taken at every stage in the evolution of a project thus improving the quality of the investigation.
 Our proposed re-design of the current peer review system focuses on post-publication review, and incorporates ideas from code review systems associated with open source software development.
 Such a system should enable an unbiased, comprehensive, and efficient review of scientific work while ensuring a continued, evolving, public dialogue.

 Acknowledgements